sh/fragments-user-clientside/README.md

 ## conventions

 - each react component name is camelcased and starts with `Component`
+- each page component corresponds to one path (url pattern)
 - CSS/SASS
   - each react components outermost tag/element has a class with the component name for easy and consistent component styling
   - style components using mixins